shraddha5bharadwaj/Ensongle-A-Graph-Based-Relook-at-Music-Recommendation-Engines/README.md

 * Evaluation -
   * remetrics - contains the implementation of all metrics and their plots that can be imported as a package
   * CalculationMetrics.ipynb - generates recommendation lists for all models and computes metrics and plots for all the proposed models.
+  * Miscellaneous -  Contains implementations of Hinsage and Metapath2Vec recommenders taken from pytorch used to predict playcount.